 Logue Brook Dam

 Logue Brook Dam is very similar to Waroona, but it takes a bit longer to get there.
 A lot of people camp around Logue Brook Dam and water ski all day long.
 It is quite a nice dam, and is well worth a look.

 Dwellingup is one of my favourite camping locations near Perth.
 In fact, it’s only an hour’s drive from the city.
-Dwellingup has become that popular today that you have to book (which is handy given that it is packed over any long weekend!).
+Dwellingup has become that popular today that you have to book most of the sites (which is handy given that it is packed over any long weekend!).
 There are quite a few camping grounds within the national park, and you pay a small fee to stay there.
 Most camp sites have a drop toilet, and are within a few hundred metres of the river.
 Dwellingup is well known for canoeing down the rapids, four wheel driving, Downhill Mountain biking, tyre swings into the water, hiking trails, fresh water fishing and some good swimming.
 The temperature changes considerably in Dwellingup – in winter it is very cold, and in summer very hot.
 To find out more, read the post I wrote on Dwellingup.

 Harvey and Brunswick Junction